-- 1. Excused: Illness, family bereavement, doctor or dentist appointment, family emergencies, family vacations, justified church activities, and court appearances.
+1. Excused: Illness, family bereavement, doctor or dentist appointment, family emergencies, family vacations, justified church activities, and court appearances.
 The above are examples of excused activities.
-A student is limited to six absences per semester.
-School administrators will determine if excused absences are legitimate. - 2.
-Unexcused Absences: Truancy, oversleeping in the morning, leaving school without checking out, skipping class, improper written excuse (parent or doctor) or lack of proper excuse for an absence are examples of unexcused absences.
-Saturday School time, detention time, and/or in-school suspension time will result in the case of an unexcused absence.
-If a student's absence is unexcused the student will be required to make up the missed class work.
-The maximum grade a student can earn for any class work missed during the absence is a 65%.
+A student is limited to six absences per class period per semester.
+School administrators will determine if excused absences are legitimate.

+- 2. Unexcused Absences: Truancy, oversleeping in the morning, leaving school without checking out, skipping class, improper written excuse (parent or doctor) or lack of proper excuse for an absence are examples of unexcused absences.
+After school time and/or in-school suspension time will result in the case of an unexcused absence.
+If a student's absence is unexcused, the student will be required to make up the missed class work.
 This includes tests, quizzes, and any class/homework.
-Summer school may also be required for any unexcused absences.

-3. Special Absences: Participation in any Pierce High School sponsored activity is constituted as a prearranged absence and not counted on the absence record.
+Summer school may also be required for unexcused absences. - 3.
+Special Absences: Participation in any Pierce High School sponsored activity is constituted as a prearranged absence and not counted on the absence record.